kbroman/Paper_DataOrg/manuscript.md

 _Use a consistent format for all dates,_ preferably with the standard format `YYYY-MM-DD`, for example `2015-08-01`.
-If sometimes you write `8/1/2015` and sometimes `8-1-15`, you are asking for trouble.
+If sometimes you write `8/1/2015` and sometimes `8-1-15`, it will be more difficult to use the dates in analyses or data visualizations.

 _Use consistent phrases in your notes._ If you have a separate column of notes (for example, "`dead`" or "`lo off curve`"), be